 Training to Consider for Terminal Operations

-If you work on the waterfront, you know that you face some work challenges that many other businesses do not.
+If you work on the waterfront, you know that you face work challenges that many other businesses do not.
 And as such, you and your employees need training specifically to address those challenges.
 At West Coast Resource Services, we offer both in-person and online training for several of these challenges.
 The following are a few of the top ones to consider.

 DOT Hazard Awareness Training